SociallyIneptWeeb/AICoverGen/README.md

 - From the Voice Models dropdown menu, select the voice model to use.
 Click `Update` if you added the files manually to the [rvc_models](rvc_models) directory to refresh the list.
 - In the song input field, copy and paste the link to any song on YouTube or the full path to a local audio file.
 - Pitch should be set to either -12, 0, or 12 depending on the original vocals and the RVC AI modal.
 This ensures the voice is not *out of tune*.
-- Volume change controls how loud the vocals or instrumentals should be.
-- Keep intermediate files can be checked to keep all intermediate audio files generated. e.g. Isolated AI vocals/instrumentals.
+- Other advanced options for Voice conversion and audio mixing can be viewed by clicking the accordion arrow to expand.

-Once all fields are filled in, click `Generate` and the AI generated cover should appear in a less than a few minutes depending on your GPU.
+Once all Main Options are filled in, click `Generate` and the AI generated cover should appear in a less than a few minutes depending on your GPU.

 ## Usage with CLI